Brazil · Close Protection & Executive Security

 Carjacking

-Vehicle theft at gunpoint is common, particularly at traffic lights and in parking areas.
-Armoured vehicles are standard for corporate transport.
+Vehicle theft at gunpoint is common, particularly at traffic lights, tunnel exits, and parking areas.
+Armoured vehicles are the standard for corporate transport because traffic light interception is the primary attack vector and an unarmoured vehicle provides no protection at that point.

 Civil Unrest